 Is there any evidence to back up using pressure points for anxiety?

 As an alternative therapy, the stimulation of pressure points for anxiety doesn’t gather as much attention as conventional approaches.
-However, if you look at the evidence for practices such as acupuncture – which uses the same pressure-based concepts – you can see that it’s an affective practice.
+However, if you look at the evidence for practices such as acupuncture – which uses the same pressure-based concepts – you can see that it’s an effective practice.

 Evidence Based Acupuncture has published a promising overview of the different studies that support the use of pressure points for anxiety.
 Some of the findings include: